-HR leaders are struggling to make plans for 2022.
+HR leaders are struggling to make plans for the future.
 With so many unknowns, it can be challenging to prepare for specific scenarios.
-That’s why, instead of trying to predict the future, we’re encouraging HR teams to use this time to focus on building responsive organizations.
+That’s why we’re encouraging HR teams to use this time to build responsive organizations instead of trying to predict the future.
 To support companies with this goal, we partnered with RedThread Research to create a framework that will help you think about how to go about building a resilient organization.

 The key to responsive organizations: Managers

 What are the characteristics of a resilient organization?
 Put simply, a resilient or responsive organization is one that adapts quickly and efficiently in the face of new information, problems, or circumstances.
 It’s essential to distinguish responsiveness from reactiveness.
 Responsive organizations don’t just react to changing circumstances – they also proactively prevent issues down the road.

 Investing in building a responsive organization is well worth the effort.
 Culture Amp's research found that responsive organizations perform better – regardless of external circumstances.
 Before COVID-19 even started, we found that 95% of responsive organizations met or exceeded their business goals in each of the previous three years, compared to just 21% of the least responsive organizations.
 We saw similarly strong performance when responding to market changes, innovating, satisfying customers, and engaging employees.

 Another key finding from our research is that when managers engage in certain behaviors, they are more responsive to disruptions and can turn them into competitive advantages.
 That’s why the first step to building a responsive organization is for HR leaders to focus on enabling managers to be as adaptable as possible in the face of a very uncertain future.
 Now, with the possibility of a recession on our horizon, prioritizing building resilience in the workplace is more important than ever.

 4 characteristics of resilient organizations